grig23/primetime.en/help/authentication/token-exchange.md

 ---
 title: Exchange a Platform SSO token for an Adobe token

-description: Allows a Platform SSO profile to be "exchanged" for an Adobe token.
+description: Exchange a Platform SSO token for an Adobe token
 ---

 # Exchange a Platform SSO token for an Adobe token {#exchange-a-platform-sso-token-for-an-adobe-token}